 Wireless access points are another solution, and these can extend your WiFi signal further than a router alone.
-Mesh access points can send WiFi signal to users at the end or beyond your current WiFi signal boundary.
+Access points can send WiFi signal to users at the end or beyond your current WiFi signal boundary.
 So instead of only getting 100 feet of WiFi signal area, you can get 5,000 feet or more.
-The diagram below demonstrates how mesh WiFi access points keep a signal strong.
+The diagram below demonstrates how WiFi access points keep a signal strong.

 Hard Wired Access Points

 Cabled connections will always be faster than WiFi.
 If team members are frequently uploading or downloading large files, using VoIP or video, this will throttle your WiFi bandwidth, and you should consider hard ethernet connections.

 If you have many users or devices connecting at once, this can saturate your WiFi.
 Just the act of being connected puts load on your WiFi signal.
 Consider ethernet connections or wired WiFi access points throughout the office.

 Ethernet connections can run you approximately $200 per line installed.
 WiFi solutions with wired access points would start at approximately $2200 for up to 4000-5000 square feet.
 Larger installations would increase in price.
 Some brands for consideration are Open Mesh and Meraki.

 Again, it may be tempting to cut corners, but your network setup should be able to properly handle your current load, and be easily expanded as you grow.
 To do this well, you should:

 - have the right internet speed for your use and needs - and check this before you sign a lease, as you may be surprised to find that some modern buildings in the city lack sufficient internet speeds for modern business

 - have sufficient space for networking equipment in a cool room, so it doesn't overheat